alkuma/catalog-server/README.md

 ### Tools needed to deploy
 1. a browser  or any http client for making GET, POST and DELETE calls
-1. a running deployment (see above). localhost:8080 the get product api will be
+1. a running deployment (see above).

 ### How to perform the tests
-2. The endpoint will be prefixed with api, eg if tomcat is running at localhost:8080, the api url will be http://localhost:8080/catalog/api/products/<id>
+The endpoint will be prefixed with api, eg if tomcat is running at localhost:8080, the api url will be http://localhost:8080/catalog/api/products/<id>
+Refer to the api documentation above to run the tests on the running system.